Cooling and Dehumidifying Air

 = 18.3 (kW)

-According to the Mollier diagram the specific humidity in (A) is 0.016 kg/kg and in (B) 0.0096 kg/kg and the latent heat flow can be calculated as:
+According the Mollier diagram the specific humidity in (A) is 0.016 kg/kg and in (B) 0.0096 kg/kg and the latent heat flow can be calculated as

 = 19.3 (kW)

 Note!
-Due to inaccuracy when working with graphical diagrams there is a small difference between the total heat flow and the sum of the latent and sensible heat.
-The inaccuracies are in general within acceptable limits.
+Due to inaccuracies when working with graphical diagrams there is a small difference between the total heat flow and the sum of the latent and sensible heat.
+Inaccuracies like this are in general within acceptable limits.

 Related Topics